top of page

 • So the brazen serpent being put up on a tree and believing the dead serpent can make them alive was a testimony of Yache who was to die on the cross/tree so that believing on him, we may live:

-• The testimony of the serpent also showed that it is by Ahayah's word that we are saved not by the serpent that was seen:
+• The testimony of the serpent also showed that it is by Ahayah's word that we are saved, not by the serpent that was seen, as those who believed and performed what He said were healed:

-• The serpent was a testimony of obeying Ahayah’s voice, which is what saves us and his word heals as the people obeyed what he said to do to be healed and they were healed by that word.
-We have other examples of how, obeying Ahayah’s voice proceeds everything else in Levi who was commanded to exact vengeance and kill though the law commands not to kill and vengeance is the Lord’s:
+• The serpent was a testimony that obeying Ahayah’s voice in belief is what saves and heals us as the people obeyed what He said to do in belief to be healed, which led to them being healed by His word.
+We have other examples of how obeying Ahayah’s voice proceeds everything else in Levi who was commanded to exact vengeance and kill though the law commands not to kill nor take vengeance, as vengeance is the Lord’s;

-• Ahayah was with Levi to execute vengeance.
-He lead Simeon to deceive the Shechemites to destroy them, though “bearing false witness” is against the law.
+• Ahayah's angel, the Lord Yache, was with Levi to execute vengeance.
+He also led Simeon to deceive the Shechemites to destroy them, though “dealing falsely” is against the law.

 Jasher 33:37-39, 52

-5 And I slew Shechem first, and Simeon slew Hamor.
-And after this my brothers 6 came and smote that city with the edge of the sword.
-6 And my father heard these things and was wroth, and he was grieved in that they had received the circumcision, and after that had been put to death, and in his blessings he looked amiss upon us.
-7 For we sinned because we had done this thing against his will, and he was sick on that day.
-8 But I saw that the sentence of Alahayim was for evil upon Shechem; for they sought to do to Sarah and Rebecca as they had done to Dinah our sister, but the Lord prevented them.
-9 And they persecuted Abraham our father when he was a stranger, and they vexed his flocks when they were big with young; and Eblaen, who was born in his house, they most shamefully handled.
-10 And thus they did to all strangers, taking away their wives by force, and they banished them.
-11 But the wrath of the Lord came upon them to the uttermost.
+But I saw that the sentence of Alahayim was for evil upon Shechem; for they sought to do to Sarah and Rebecca as they had done to Dinah our sister, but the Lord prevented them.
+8 And they persecuted Abraham our father when he was a stranger, and they vexed his flocks when they were big with young; and Eblaen, who was born in his house, they most shamefully handled.
+9 And thus they did to all strangers, taking away their wives by force, and they banished them.
+10 But the wrath of the Lord came upon them to the uttermost.

 Jubilees 30:17,20